 Lachaise, Laurent, Nadelman, and Zorach studied in Paris between 1900 and 1914, where they absorbed the formal innovations in sculpture of those years—smooth harmonies of line, curve, mass, calm composition, innovative surfaces, and the influence of non-Western art.
 They applied these formal lessons in America, where they were inspired by contemporary performance culture, particularly vaudeville and modern dance.
 The four artists also continuously experimented with new techniques, distinguishing their sculptural practice as fresh and innovative.
 Co-organized by the Amon Carter Museum of American Art and the Portland Museum of Art, this exhibition reveals how this circle of European-born artists became preeminent figures of modernism in the United States.

-A New American Sculpture, 1914–1945: Lachaise, Laurent, Nadelman, and Zorach has been organized by the Amon Carter Museum of American Art and the Portland Museum of Art, Maine.
+A New American Sculpture, 1914–1945: Lachaise, Laurent, Nadelman, and Zorach is organized by the Amon Carter Museum of American Art and the Portland Museum of Art, Maine.
 Government support is provided by National Endowment for the Arts.
 Foundation support is provided by the Henry Luce Foundation, Inc. and the Terra Foundation for American Art.
 Local presentation is made possible by the Jill and Charles Fischer Foundation, Dr. and Mrs. Kenneth M. Hamlett, Jr., the Ann L. & Carol Green Rhodes Charitable Trust, Bank of America, N.A., Trustee, and Rosalyn G. Rosenthal, and supported in part by a grant from the Arts Council of Fort Worth.